 All of us are committed to seeing all of our Rotary friends, and hear about how they're are helping their communities.

-Starting with our dinner on November 7th, we now have our weekly dinners & drinks each MONDAY from 5:30 PM to 6:30 PM...which is during Happy Hour!
+We now have our weekly dinners & drinks each MONDAY from 5:30 PM to 6:30 PM...which is during Happy Hour!

 It would be great for you to come visit us because we'd love to get input from you about how we can work together to help our community with impactful service projects.